 The Certification Practice Statement of CERTUM's Qualified Certification Services is a description and basis for functioning of CERTUM (operating within Unizeto Technologies S.A. structure) and certification authorities, registration authorities, subscribers and relying parties associated with it.
-It also specifies rules of certification services such as the issuance of qualified certificates including: subscriber's registration, a public key certification, rekey and certificates renewal, certificates revocation and suspension, and issuance of timestamps tokens, certificate status tokens, data validation tokens, evidences of receipt and submission (including official evidences of receipt and submission), objects deposit tokens, registries and repositories tokens (particularly regarding signed objects), and the issuance of attribute certificates according to the Act on Electronic Signature of 18 September, 2001 (Journal of Law No. 130 item 1450, of 2001) The issuance of certificates and tokens is based on the certificate evidence issued in accordance with the requirements of the Act.
+It also specifies rules of certification services such as the issuance of qualified certificates including: subscriber's registration, a public key certification, rekey and certificates renewal, certificates revocation and suspension, and issuance of timestamps tokens, certificate status tokens, data validation tokens, evidences of receipt and submission (including official evidences of receipt and submission), objects deposit tokens, registries and repositories tokens (particularly regarding signed objects), and the issuance of attribute certificates according to the Act on Electronic Signature of 18 September, 2001 (Journal of Law 2001 No. 130 item 1450) The issuance of certificates and tokens is based on the certificate evidence issued in accordance with the requirements of the Act.
 The principles set out in this document should be adjusted by the operation of those entities and the service providers who use certificates and public key certificates issued by CERTUM.

-The CERTUM's qualified certification services are provided within the framework of the separate certification domain cckDomena (see Fig. 1.1) with the separate qualified certification authority CERTUM QCA5, the qualified time - stamping authority CERTUM QCSP7, the qualified Data Validation and Certification Server authority CERTUM QDVCS8, the qualified delivery authority CERTUM QDA9, the qualified object deposits authority CERTUM QODA10, the qualified registries and repositories authority CERTUM QRRA11, and the qualified attribute
+The CERTUM's qualified certification services are provided within the framework of the separate certification domain cckDomena (see Fig. 1.1) with the separate qualified certification authority CERTUM QCA5, the qualified time - stamping authority CERTUM QTSA6, the qualified Online Certificate Status Protocol authority CERTUM QOCSP7, the qualified Data Validation and Certification Server authority CERTUM QDVCS8, the qualified delivery